gostok/Knigt_of_the_Small_Table/README.md

 # Knigt_of_the_Small_Table

 Hello, dear guest.
-This repository serves as our connection, here the data about my game is updated - 2D platformer "Knigt of the Small Table".
+This repository serves as our connection, here the data about my game is updated - 2D pixel platformer "Knigt of the Small Table".

 The idea is elementary simple:
 - Fights with a sword and magic;